Sales collateral best practices

 Leverage a sales enablement tool

 Let technology be your partner!
-A dedicated sales content management system organises, stores and manages sales collateral.
-Let’s learn a bit more about the value of an enablement tool and how it helps organisations manage collateral.
+A dedicated sales content management system organizes, stores, and manages sales collateral.
+Let's learn a bit more about the value of an enablement tool and how it helps organizations manage collateral.

 The value of enablement tools for sales collateral

-A recent survey of more than 1,200 full-time sales, enablement and customer service professionals found that enablement tools help organisations effectively manage and use their sales collateral.
+A recent survey of more than 1,200 full-time sales, enablement, and customer service professionals found that enablement tools, including various sales collateral tools and platforms, help organizations effectively manage and use their sales collateral.
 In The 2023 Value of Enablement Report, 9 in 10 respondents report using enablement tools in their job, and 99% of them agree that it makes their jobs easier.
-Let’s take a look at why organisations need enablement technology.
+Let's look at why organizations need enablement technology.

 Time saved

-Sellers in organisations without an enablement tool spend an average of 10 hours per week searching for and updating sales and marketing materials.
-However, respondents at organisations that use an enablement tool save 13 hours each week.
+Sellers in organizations without an enablement tool or dedicated sales collateral platform spend an average of 10 hours per week searching for and updating sales and marketing materials.
+However, respondents at organizations that use an enablement tool save 13 hours each week.

 Confident sellers